 James is industrial through and through

 James is a big fan of the hexagonal knob, particularly the cubist kitchen drawer knobs.
 These chunky knobs are wonderfully industrial.
 Made of solid brass with a nice deep design, they’re really good to get a grip of.
 These strapping handles look stunning on minimalist drawers, doors and cupboards.
 I love the bronze finish against grey or white tones, but it also works really well with rustic furniture – it creates contrast and really stands out.
-The brass finish adds a glam-industrial vibe to white painted cupboards and the polished silver pretty much works anywhere!
-This brawny knob is also available in an art deco style…funily enough it’s called Deco and has geometric tooled grooves…ahhhh.
+The brass finish adds a glam-industrial vibe to white-painted cupboards and the polished silver pretty much works anywhere!
+This brawny knob is also available in an art deco style…funnily enough it’s called Deco and has geometric tooled grooves…ahhhh.
 I think this raw brass deco handle looks fab as a luxe drawer handle – it can instantly update a cabinet or chest of drawers, adding a unique and elegant touch to your home.
 For a dainty alternative try our Bauhaus knobs, a slim-line hexagonal handle.

 Lyz loves simplicity…and black